realworldocaml/book/book/gadts/README.md

 ### Making the language type-safe

-Let's consider what a type-safe version of this API might look like.
+Let's consider what a type-safe version of this API might look like in the absence of GADTs.
 To even express the type constraints, we'll need expressions to have a type parameter to distinguish integer expressions from boolean expressions.
 Given such a parameter, the signature for such a language might look like this.

 ```ocaml env=main
 module type Typesafe_lang_sig = sig